AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/index.md

 The script runtime does NOT provide a full fledged browser’s JavaScript execution environment.
 Most of the browsers APIs/Global Objects are not available in Script Runtime.
 For these, the developers can use iframe runtime environment and [communicate](./communication/#expose-apis-from-the-ui) the result back to the script running inside script runtime environment.
 Some of the commonly used [Web APIs](./common/) (with limited scope) have been provided inside script runtime environment.

 ### Editor APIs
-The [editor APIs](./editor/) provide access to the user's document structure and properties, and allow you to make changes to it via high-level authoring APIs.
+The [editor APIs](./editor/) provide access to the user's document structure and properties, and allow you to make changes to it via the provided APIs.

 ## Script Runtime JavaScript Engine
 The script runtime is based on [QuickJS](https://bellard.org/quickjs/) and implements a subset of the [ES2020 specification](https://tc39.es/ecma262/).